ozgurasarstat/robjm/README.md

 add priors and Q into control list

-id_dmat_T and id_dmat_quad only works for random intercept and slope
+x_T, x_quad, d_T, d_quad only work for random intercept and slope -- ask timeVar from the user?

 baseline hazard is divided into 2 as piecewise constants